openmediavault/openmediavault-docs/support.rst

 **IRC**

-We have a support IRC channel at freenode servers, just type ``/join #openmediavault`` in your favourite IRC client, type your question and wait for someone available to help you.
+We have a support IRC channel at Libera servers, just type ``/join #openmediavault`` in your favourite IRC client, type your question and wait for someone available to help you.